Emergency Dentist Vs. Oral Surgeon: Which Do You Need?

 Knowing what’s a dental emergency, and what isn’t can help you save your teeth should something come up.
 If you’re experiencing signs of a toothache gone wrong, scheduling an emergency dental appointment can help keep your teeth healthy and in place.
 Typically, your dentist should be the first person you call if you’re experiencing a dental emergency.
 Keep in mind what’s an emergency and what isn’t.
 If you’ve experienced a heavy injury to your mouth, swelling of your jaw, or increased infection you should be seen by your dentist immediately.
 Your dentist can provide you with an oral exam and determine what might be causing your symptoms.
 From there, they can assess their ability to treat your predicament, or refer you to an oral surgeon who can.

-The Difference Between Your Dentist and Oral Surgeon
+What is the Difference Between Your Dentist and Oral Surgeon?

 Often times, patients tend to think your dentist and your oral surgeon are one in the same.
 The difference boils down to the type of training your professional dentist or surgeon has gone through, resulting in the types of services they’re able to provide you with.